How the Agile Mindset Benefits Knowledge Services – Q&A Part I

 KS: How would you define Agile for people outside tech?

 DS: The first thing I would say is that Agile is actually a mindset, not simply a process.
 That mindset is centered around some basic principles.
 For example, in the past, we highly valued processes and tools.
 In Agile, one of the first principles is that we value individuals and interaction over processes and tools.
-It doesn’t mean processes and tools aren’t important, but that interaction is more important, and individual thought is more important.
+It doesn’t mean processes and tools aren’t important, but that interaction and individual thought are more important.

 Another principle of Agile is valuing working software (results) over comprehensive documentation.
 In the past, the traditional software development model put a big emphasis on listening to end users and documenting their feedback.
 But that process introduces a lot of potential misinterpretations and errors into the product.
 When you finally unveiled new features six months later, we found out how wrong we got it.
 That’s an old process.
 It doesn’t mean documentation isn’t important, but having working software is significantly more important.